Minnesota Perinatal Hepatitis B Prevention Program

 - Additional doses of HBV vaccine to complete the series in accordance with the recommended schedule, and

-- Post-vaccination serology
+- Post-vaccination serology at 9-12 months of age

 - All treatment is documented in the infant’s medical record and reported to local or state health departments.